prisma-labs/konn/README.md

 ### Context Builder VS Provider Builder APIs

-Kont has two primary APIs.
+Konn has two primary APIs.
 A context builder and a provider builer.

-The context builder is the primary use-case of Kont for day to day work.
+The context builder is the primary use-case of Konn for day to day work.

 The provider builder API is for library authors and your own project needs when you've found patterns you want to factor out.

-It is expected that any sizable test suite is going to be a mix of generic community/standard Kont providers and tailored ones you have written just for your project.
+It is expected that any sizable test suite is going to be a mix of generic community/standard Konn providers and tailored ones you have written just for your project.

 Context Builder API: